BBC controversies: June 2012: Diamond Jubilee coverage

-The BBC's live television coverage of the Queen's Diamond Jubilee River Thames Pageant on 3 June 2012 attracted some criticism in the media, and the corporation reportedly received over 4500 complaints from members of the public about the broadcast.
-Criticism centred on the "informal" style of presentation which was perceived by some commentators to be too lowbrow for a royal occasion.
-Some reviewers thought that the BBC presenters had concentrated too much on interviewing celebrities and that they were insufficiently prepared to add depth to the TV commentary.
+The BBC's live television coverage of the Queen's Diamond Jubilee River Thames Pageant on 3 June 2012 attracted media criticism, and the corporation reportedly received over 4500 complaints from the public about it.
+Criticism centred on the "informal" style of presentation, which some commentators perceived as too lowbrow for a royal occasion.
+Some reviewers thought presenters had focused too much on interviewing celebrities and were insufficiently prepared to add depth to the TV commentary.

-The actor and writer Stephen Fry was of the opinion that the coverage was "mind-numbingly tedious", and BBC radio presenter Sue MacGregor expressed disappointment that the coverage had failed to provide sufficient historical context to viewers.
+Actor and writer Stephen Fry said the coverage was "mind-numbingly tedious", and BBC radio presenter Sue MacGregor said the coverage had failed to provide sufficient historical context to viewers.
 Poet Laureate Carol Ann Duffy and composer Gavin Greenaway publicly criticised the lack of television coverage given to the music which had been specially commissioned for the event.
-BBC creative director Alan Yentob defended the BBC's coverage, citing high audience approval ratings, and Director-General of the BBC Mark Thompson congratulated BBC staff for their work on the broadcast.
+BBC creative director Alan Yentob defended the BBC's coverage, citing high audience approval ratings, and Mark Thompson congratulated the staff for their work on it.

 October 2012: Jimmy Savile abuse scandal

-In early October 2012, it was found that a Newsnight investigation to allegations of sexual abuse by the late Jimmy Savile had been shelved shortly before it was due to be broadcast.
-On 11 October George Entwistle, the Director-General of the BBC, directed the head of BBC Scotland, Ken MacQuarrie, to commence an investigation into why this program was cancelled, He also announced an investigation into the BBC's child protection policy, and another into the prevalent culture within the department, particularly at the time of Savile's employment.
+In early October 2012, it was found that a Newsnight investigation into allegations of sexual abuse by the late Jimmy Savile had been shelved shortly before it was due to be broadcast.
+On 11 October, George Entwistle, the BBC's Director-General, directed the head of BBC Scotland, Ken MacQuarrie, to investigate why the program was cancelled, He also announced an investigation into the BBC's child protection policy and another into the department's culture, particularly during Savile's employment.

 On 23 October 2012, Entwistle appeared before the Culture, Media and Sport Committee to answer questions following revelations that Savile had abused children on BBC property while working for the BBC.
 When asked by committee chairman John Whittingdale if the BBC's reputation for trust and integrity was in jeopardy, Entwistle stated that allegations of child abuse at the BBC were a "very, very grave matter".
 A Panorama investigation reported on what they considered to have been a paedophile ring that might have operated for at least 20 years, and possibly as long as 40 years, and BBC World Affairs editor John Simpson described it as the BBC's "biggest crisis for over 50 years".